nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

 </div>
 </center>

 This is an example of information flowing between two previously independent factors!
+I have created an IPython notebook so that you can play with these ideas if you'd like located <a href="https://github.com/nbertagnolli/BlogPosts/blob/master/Python/BayesNets.ipynb">here</a>.